drewjcooper/EntityFramework.Docs/entity-framework/ef6/migrations/entity-framework-automatic-code-first-migrations.md

 As the exception suggests, it’s time to start using Code First Migrations.
 Because we want to use automatic migrations we’re going to specify the **–EnableAutomaticMigrations** switch.

 -   Run the **Enable-Migrations –EnableAutomaticMigrations** command in Package Manager Console This command has added a **Migrations** folder to our project.
-This new folder contains a **Configuration** class.
-This class allows you to configure how Migrations behaves for your context.
+This new folder contains one file:

+-   **The Configuration class.** This class allows you to configure how Migrations behaves for your context.
 For this walkthrough we will just use the default configuration.
     *Because there is just a single Code First context in your project, Enable-Migrations has automatically filled in the context type this configuration applies to.*

 ## Your First Automatic Migration

-Code First Migrations has two commands that you are going to become familiar with.
+Code First Migrations has two primary commands that you are going to become familiar with.

--   **Add-Migration** will scaffold the next migration based on changes you have made to your model.
+-   **Add-Migration** will scaffold the next migration based on changes you have made to your model since the last migration was created
--   **Update-Database** will apply any pending changes to the database.
+-   **Update-Database** will apply any pending migrations to the database

 We are going to avoid using Add-Migration (unless we really need to) and focus on letting Code First Migrations automatically calculate and apply the changes.
 Let’s use **Update-Database** to get Code First Migrations to push the changes to our model (the new **Blog.Ur**l property) to the database.

 -   Run the **Update-Database** command in Package Manager Console.

-Code First Migrations has now updated the **MigrationsAutomaticDemo.BlogContext** database to include the **Url** column in the **Blogs** table.
+The **MigrationsAutomaticDemo.BlogContext** database is now updated to include the **Url** column in the **Blogs** table.